squirrelplays/pistachio/README.md

 - **Player IDs** saved in `flagged.txt` can be found in outputs by:
   - Typing `flag` in the search bar
-  - Using the **Custom Search Builder** in the HTML to search for 'flag equals flag'
+  - Using the 'Custom Search Builder' in the HTML to search for 'flag equals flag'

 This is useful for tracking:
 - Draft prospects